nathaniel28/fakeweb/README.md

 ```
 // fakeweb.Init must be called prior to the following.
-// The following line is quite a mouthful.
-One second, I'm adding a new function...
 randURL := fakeweb.RandSite().RandLink()
 resp, err := fakeweb.Get(randURL)
 if err != nil {